A million weather balloons are launched annually; I've created some tools to help find them

 Friends wanted a wedding cake shaped like a D20 die.
 We made a 3D model of half a die, printed it in PLA, created a silicone mold, baked the cake, and covered it with fondant cut with a 3D printed cutter.

-My friend had a tattoo that looked like a circuit board.
-I made a real circuit board that looked just like it, but actually works!
+My friend has a tattoo that looks like a circuit board.
+I made a real circuit board that looks just like it—but actually works!

 A 3D printed fountain based on one I saw in a Japanese Garden in Portland.
 My first attempt at making something that moves water.